What a Dedicated Enterprise Innovation Team Actually Does — and How One Platform Powers Yours

 Without dedicated scouts this capability simply does not exist at most growing companies.
 When someone asks "what AI vendors should we be evaluating for this use case?" the answer is a Google search, a LinkedIn query, and a hope that something useful surfaces.

-Traction's technology scouting capability replaces the scout with a combination of a 50,000-company database, Crunchbase enrichment, and AI-powered intent search.
-A natural language query — "find me AI-powered quality control vendors with enterprise customers in automotive manufacturing" — surfaces a structured shortlist with company profiles, funding data, customer references, and relevance scoring.
+A natural language query — "find me AI-powered quality control vendors with enterprise customers in automotive manufacturing" — surfaces a verified shortlist with company profiles, funding data, customer references, and relevance scoring in minutes.
 No scout required.
+No hallucinated vendor names.
+No manually assembled research that will be out of date by the time it is reviewed.

 More importantly the scouting work is captured and preserved.
 Every search, every company reviewed, every assessment made is stored in the platform.
 When the same question is asked six months later — by the same person or a different one — the prior work is retrievable.
 The institutional memory of the scouting function exists in the platform, not in the head of the person who happened to run the search the last time.